DataNights-IL/datanights-il.github.io/_posts/2022-05-12-time-series.md

 ![Time Series Fun](/img/posts/ts1.jpeg)

-Just kicked-off our 6 weeks Time-Series cohort! 📈 Thank you Maya Bercovitch and Liron Morgenstern for introducing us to the basic concepts of Time-Series data, metrics and applications.
+Just kicked-off our 6 weeks Time-Series cohort! 📈

+Thank you Maya Bercovitch and Liron Morgenstern for introducing us to the basic concepts of Time-Series data, metrics and applications.

-Many thanks to Skai for hosting this course.
+Also, many thanks to Skai for hosting this course.
 So much fun to meet in person 👯

 ![Time Series Joy](/img/posts/ts2.jpeg)